cnumr/best-practices/chapters/BP_016_en.md

 ### Example

- - Prefer the optimized Pressflow version over Drupal.
+ - The optimized Pressflow version should be preferred over Drupal.
- - Prefer the optimized KeyDB version over Redis.
+ - The optimized KeyDB version should be rather preferred over Redis.

 ### Validation rule